balakreshnan/ptc/thingworx/ptcinaks.md

     - Create a private Network for AKS
     - Create a private endpoint for Storage
     - Create a private endpoint for Azure SQL Database
+    - Create Private DNS
+    - Ensure communication firewall rules are allowed and opened
 - Azure firewall
 - VM - F16 series VM with 16 CPU - 32 GB - 3 nodes minimum for production
+- Use Azure DevOps for code repository
+- Use Azure DevOps for CI/CD to deploy between environments
+- Optional terraform can also be used to deploy

 ## Azure Components